1933 World Series: Game 4

 Carl Hubbell went all eleven innings in the 2–1 win.
 He induced Cliff Bolton to ground out into a bases-loaded, game ending double play.
-Bill Terry's home run off of Monte Weaver put the Giants up 1–0 in the fourth, but the Senators tied the score in the seventh when Joe Kuhel reached on an error, moved to second on a sacrifice bunt and scored on Luke Sewell's single.
+Bill Terry's home run off Monte Weaver put the Giants up 1–0 in the fourth, but the Senators tied the score in the seventh when Joe Kuhel reached on an error, moved to second on a sacrifice bunt and scored on Luke Sewell's single.
 Travis Jackson singled to lead off the 11th, moved to second on a sacrifice bunt, and scored the game winning run on Blondy Ryan's single.

 Game 5

-In the second, Hal Schumacher's two-run single with runners on second and third put the Giants up 2–0 off of General Crowder.
+In the second, Hal Schumacher's two-run single with runners on second and third put the Giants up 2–0 off General Crowder.
 Kiddo Davis hit a leadoff double in the sixth and scored on Gus Mancuso's double to extend the lead to 3–0.
 Fred Schulte hit a game-tying three run homer in the sixth after two, two-out singles. for the Senators.
-Mel Ott's second home run of the series in the tenth off of Jack Russell won the Series for New York.
+Mel Ott's second home run of the series in the tenth off Jack Russell won the Series for New York.
 Dolf Luque earned the win with 41/3 shutout innings of relief for Schumacher.